 The restaurant owner is responsible for keeping the dining room, waiting area, kitchen, entrance, and restrooms in a safe condition.
 The restaurant may also be responsible for parking lot safety and walkways to the entrance.

 : Luther is a manager at a busy bar and grill in San Jose.
 The restaurant is getting busy, so Luther wants to get his lunch break in.
 Luther takes his plate spaghetti to the back office to eat.
 On the way, Luther spills some spaghetti on the floor but he is in a hurry so he will worry about it when he gets back from break.

 While Luther is on break, another customer walks through the restaurant and does not see the spilled food.
 The customer slips on the food, and falls, suffering an injury.
 If the customer files a lawsuit, the restaurant may be liable for failing to clean up the hazard and for failing to warn customers about the spilled food.

-In a personal injury lawsuit, injury victims can recover compensatory damages for their losses and injuries.
+In a restaurant injury settlement, the victims can recover compensatory damages for their losses and injuries.
 Damages may include: